marmelab/react-admin/docs/Tutorial.md

 export default App;
 ```

-The App component now renders an `<Admin>` component, which is the main component of admin-on-rest.
+The `App` component now renders an `<Admin>` component, which is the main component of admin-on-rest.
 This component expects a REST client as a parameter - a function capable of translating REST commands into HTTP requests.
 Since REST isn't a standard, you will probably have to provide a custom client to connect to your own APIs.
 But we'll dive into REST clients later.
 For now, let's take advantage of the `jsonServerRestClient`, which speaks the same REST dialect as JSONPlaceholder.

-The `<Admin>` component contains `<Resource>` components, each resource being mapped to an endpoint in the API.
+The `<Admin>` component can contain one or more `<Resource>` components, each resource being mapped to an endpoint in the API.
 To begin with, we'll display the list of posts.
 Here is what the `<PostList>` component looks like:

 ```js
 // in src/posts.js